avine/formation-angular-base/Slides/10_router.md

 ## Router

-- `RouterModule.forRoot (...)` makes a module to import
+- `RouterModule.forRoot(...)` makes a module to import
-- It takes as parameter an object of type `Roads`
+- It takes as parameter an object of type `Routes`
-- Matches an array of `Road`
+- Matches an array of `Route`

 ```typescript
 import {NgModule} from '@angular/core';